 Addresses Increasing Demand

-RxP's programs support the increased medication demand at 32 clinic partners (85 localities) throughout the state as a result of COVID-19's impact on the economy and employment.
+RxP's programs support the increased medication demand at 32 clinic partners (85 localities) throughout the state because of COVID-19's impact on the economy and employment.

 Maintaining Medication Adherence in a Crisis